endormi/tilux/README.md

 # Tilux

-A handful of scripts meant for Linux.
+A handful of scripts for Linux.

 **More to come.**